Welcome to Priesthorpe School

 Our Pupil Premium Summary Report for 2014 is now available in the 'Inclusion / Pupil Premium' section of the Parent Zone, or by clicking here.
 This report details the amount of extra funding Priesthorpe receives to support students deemed to be from a disadvantaged background, as well as how it is used.

-For the full article, please visit our News section.
+For the full articles on these events please visit the News section.

-For more photographs, please visit our Gallery section.
+For more photographs, please visit our Galleries section.